antipalindrome/Photoshop-Export-Layers-to-Files-Fast/README.md

 When this is selected, you can specify whether to ignore or select layers with a specified prefix.
 Depending on the option selected only layers with prefix or without it will be exported.

-For example, if you specify `x` in the input, all layers starting with the letter `x` will not be exported.
+For example, if you specify `x` in the input when 'Ignore' mode is selected, all layers starting with the letter `x` will not be exported.
+If you select 'Only' mode, just the layers with name starting witx `x` will be exported.

 ### Filenames